sww1235/CookBookRS/README.md

 name = "Ingredient Name"
 # Optional.
 This supports newlines so a multi-line string is acceptable here
 description = "This is a description."

-# Only specify one of Quantity, Mass or Volume
+# Only specify one of Quantity, Mass or Volume.
+Option showed more than once here
+# for example purposes only
+#
+# Each value here is specified as rational number (fraction).
+Numerator over Denominator.
+# Numerator and Denominator must each fit within a u64.
+#
+# Units for Volume and Mass are specified as abbreviations.
+Abbreviations follow NIST and SI standards.
+# Only Volume units can be specified for Volume and Only Mass units can be specified for Mass.
+# Run this program with the --print-units option to see all supported units and their abbreviations.
+#
 # Quantity represents a count or physical quantity of an Ingredient
 # Ex: 30 chocolate chips
-# Mass represents the mass of an Ingredient, specified in grams
+# Mass represents the mass of an Ingredient
-# Volume represents the volume of an Ingredient, specified in m^3
+# Volume represents the volume of an Ingredient
-unit_quantity = {Quantity = 25.4}
+unit_quantity = {Quantity = [127,5]} #25.4
+# OR
+unit_quantity = {Volume.value = [2,3], Volume.unit = "cup"}
+# OR
+unit_quantity = {Mass.value = [5,1], Mass.unit = "g"}

 # repeat this for each piece of equipment in a step
 [[steps.equipment]]